terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-auth.md

 Terra's Auth module inherits from Cosmos SDK's [`auth`](https://docs.cosmos.network/master/modules/auth/) module.
 This document is a stub, and covers mainly important Terra-specific notes about how it is used.
 :::

-Terra's Auth module extends the functionality from Cosmos SDK's `auth` module with a modified ante handler which applies the [stability fee](/Concepts/glossary.md#fees) alongside all basic transaction validity checks (signatures, nonces, auxiliary fields).
+Terra's Auth module extends the functionality from Cosmos SDK's `auth` module with a modified ante handler, which applies the [stability fee](/Concepts/glossary.md#fees) alongside all basic transaction validity checks, such as signatures, nonces, and auxiliary fields.
 This module also defines a special vesting account type which handles the logic for token vesting from the Luna presale.

 ## Fees